Got Talent España: Season 4 (2019)

 The fourth season premiered on 28 January 2019.
 On 27 July 2018, it was announced that actress Eva Isanta would replace Eva Hache in the panel.
 On 3 September 2018, it was announced that comedian, actress and television presenter Paz Padilla would replace Jorge Javier Vázquez in the panel.
+Mejide and Edurne remained on the panel.
 On 29 April 2019, the murga group Murga Zeta Zetas won the season finale.

 Season 5 (2019)

 The fifth season premiered on 16 September 2019, less than five months after the finale of the fourth season.
-On 11 June 2019, it was announced that comedian and television presenter Dani Martínez would replace Eva Isanta in the panel.
+On 11 June 2019, it was announced that comedian and television presenter Dani Martínez would replace Eva Isanta in the panel, while Mejide, Padilla, and Edurne returned from the last season.
 On 16 December 2019, 3-year-old drummer Hugo Molina won the season finale, becoming the second youngest winner to date in any of the Got Talent franchises; the youngest winner being Arinka Shuhalevych from Ukraine in the 2016 Kid's Version.

 Season 6 (2021)

 The sixth season premiered on 15 January 2021.
-Paz Padilla was only present for the semi-final and final, due to the death of her husband.
+The panel remained the same, however, Padilla was only present for the semi-final and final, due to the death of her husband.
 On 30 April 2021, ventriloquist Celia Muñoz won the season finale.